-9. Partial Remission on Dwellings Subject to a Special Rateable Value

-9.1.
-The remission of general rates is to provide relief for rating units in commercial, residential or industrial zones and must be used as the private residential dwelling of the ratepayer or the private dwelling of a tenant of the ratepayer and, in the opinion of Council's valuation service provider, the rateable land value of the rating unit has been inflated due to the location of the property in relation to surrounding properties zoning and land uses.
+9. Partial Remission on Dwellings Subject to a Special Rateable Value or the private dwelling of a tenant of the ratepayer and, in the opinion of Council's valuation service provider, the rateable land value of the rating unit has been inflated due to the location of the property in relation to surrounding properties zoning and land uses.